The Fox (1967 film): Obscenity claims

 The film was the subject of McGrew v.
 City of Jackson, Mississippi, a federal case on the constitutionality of the state of Mississippi’s obscenity statute.
-The statute prohibited any “exhibit to public view on a screen or otherwise, any obscene, indecent, or immoral picture.”
+The statute prohibited any “exhibit to public view on a screen or otherwise, any obscene, indecent, or immoral picture,” and authorizes an officer to make an arrest at any time without a warrant for a misdemeanor committed in his presence.
 In 1968, two police officers and the city prosecuting attorney as paid guests visited a local theater in Jackson during a showing of The Fox.
-At the conclusion of the showing, the police officers arrested the theater owner, Irene McGrew, and seized the entire film without any warrant of arrest or seizure.
-The Mississippi statute, however, authorizes an officer to make an arrest at any time without a warrant for a misdemeanor committed in his presence.
+At the conclusion of the showing, the police officers arrested the theater owner, Irene McGrew, and seized the entire film.

 McGrew appealed the conviction, claiming that the Mississippi statute violated the first and fourteenth amendments of the United States Constitution which guarantees freedom of expression.
-In a 2-1 vote, the judges of the United States District Court for the Southern District of Mississippi upheld the conviction, saying the statute was constitutional.
+In a 2–1 vote, the judges of the United States District Court for the Southern District of Mississippi upheld the conviction, saying the statute was constitutional.
 The majority said, "The dominant theme of The Fox film is sex in a raw state in a product which the producers have attempted to whitewash and clean up just sufficiently to possibly escape condemnation as utter filth."
 The dissenting judge said, "I think that the applicable Mississippi obscenity statute fails to meet the constitutional requirements of the first and fourteenth amendments guaranteeing freedom of expression."